matro7sh/website/content/blog/front-end-tips.md

 In case you want to contribute on the client part of the application it is useless to launch the codimd or the bitwarden, you just have to launch the API.

-you can do it this way `docker-compose up api`
+First run `docker-compose up api` to be able to consume the API.
+Indeed you have to run `make install` first to setup the containers

 # How to run Angular

-For the Angular part, you have to go to the `Client` folder and launch the following commands:
+As running javascript in a container is really slow we chose to not provide a container, then you have to go to the `client` folder and run the following command:

 ```
 npm i && npm start